Rich The Kid Sued By Fashion Nova For Alleged Breach Of Contract

 Rich started the year in a dispute over him allegedly dodging his former landlord and not paying $33K.
 The dispute eventually became a lawsuit, with the landlord wanting over $300,000 for the recklessness Rich showed.
 At the same time, Rich would end up in a lawsuit with his old management team.
 His team is seeking $3.5 Million in back pay for their services.

-Now, according to reports from to TMZ, Fashion Nova is the latest business suing Rich for his typical pattern of ghosting.
+Now, according to reports from TMZ, Fashion Nova is the latest business suing Rich for his typical pattern of ghosting.

 Fashion Nova claims it struck a deal with Rich back in October 2018 for the rapper to exclusively promote the brand on social media, post pictures with its hashtags, and give the brand a shout-out in a song.